CrazyDumpling/CDR_CIKM2023/README.md

 Please refer to the python codes in the "CDR" folder for Conservative Doubly Robust experiments.

-Please refer to the python codes in the "baseline" folder and baseline experiments.
+Please refer to the python codes in the "baseline" folder for baseline experiments.

 ## Datasets
 Coat and Yahoo datasets are already included in this project.